 - a.
 Informing parents and carers by letter or leaflet of forthcoming SRE topics - b.
-Informing parents and carers about the SRE programme as their child joins the school through the school brochure/prospectus/website - c.
-Providing supportive information about parents' role in SRE - d.
+Inviting parents to learn more about resources and activities used in SRE - c.
+Gathering parents' views on the SRE Policy and taking these into account when it is being reviewed - d.
+Informing parents and carers about the SRE programme as their child joins the school through the school brochure/prospectus/website - e.
+Providing supportive information about parents' role in SRE - f.
 Inviting parents to discuss their views and concerns about SRE on an informal basis.